 - A good high-speed Internet connection is required for optimum viewing.

 - The cost for Internet-only service can cost a premium.

 - If a home phone is required dropping cable only, does not reduce the overall bundle price significantly (Internet/Phone)

 - For some, there is a learning curve to comfortably navigate and master the interface.
-If you yourself are, or have tech challenged older parents and if they are already struggling with the cable TV remote and your are thinking of switching over.
+If you yourself are or have tech-challenged older parents and if they are already struggling with the cable TV remote and you are thinking of switching over.
 Then the change from cable to streaming may not be a great idea if the old dog is not prepared to learn a few new tricks.

 - With a good Internet connect a quality Streaming Media Device and plenty of streaming services available There are plenty of ways to get your own personalized entertainment experience and save money too.

 A Streaming Media Player Can Save You Around $100 A Year

 That cable TV converter box in your seldom-used guest room is costing you about